Maidwell

 Maidwell is a village and civil parish in West Northamptonshire in England.
 At the time of the 2001 census, the parish had 325 inhabitants, including Draughton, and this increased to 429 at the 2011 census.

-The villages name means 'Maidens' spring/stream'.
+The village's name means 'maidens' spring/stream'.

 Location

 The A508 road runs through its western end and the village is about halfway between the market town of Market Harborough, Leicestershire, and the county town of Northampton which is about 7 mi south.
 It is about 1 mi south of junction 2 of the major A14 road.

 Notable buildings

 The Historic England website contains details of a total of nine listed buildings in the parish of Maidwell, all of which are Grade II apart from St Mary the Virgin's Church, which is Grade II*.
 They include the following: